placeholder

 You’re also going to be hearing the term “gift” throughout this article.
 But what is a gift?
 Forget about ribbons and wrapping paper.
 HM Revenue and Customs (HMRC) defines a gift as something which has a value (i.e. possessions, money, property), or a loss of value that occurs when something is transferred (i.e. if you sell a house for less than it’s worth to your children, the difference in value is defined as a gift).

-For more information about general inheritance tax-related topics, download our exclusive guide.
+For more information about general inheritance tax-related topics, we have created a handy downloadable guide

 Understanding the 7 year gift rule in inheritance tax